resource-watch/slate/source/includes/api/_user_management.md

 While optional, it's highly recommended that you specify which apps the user will be granted access to, as most API operation validate the user's apps match datasets, widgets, etc.

+#### Permissions

+- ADMIN: Can create any type of user
+- MANAGER: Can create a user of type `MANAGER` or `USER`.
+- EVERYONE ELSE: Can register himself in the API.
+He'll be assigned the role of `USER`.

 ```bash
 # Account creation using email + password
 curl -X POST http://api.resourcewatch.org/auth/sign-up \